 Click Additional Options to expand a box in which you can enter the usernames, passwords and metadata to send to the streaming server.
-The default Username for Icecast servers is source, and if this the name in use on your streaming server, you can leave this field empty.
+The default Username for lcecast servers is SOUTCE, and if this the name in use on your streaming server, you can leave this field empty.
 The Admin User and Admin Password settings are optional, and are used to query the streaming server for audience numbers by the Listener Stats page on the System menu.

 You can also set the specific Mount Point that listeners will connect to here.
-Then click one of the Save buttons in the upper or lower right corner to update the Airtime server's settings.
+Then click one of the Save buttons in the upper or lower right corner of the page to update the Airtime server's settings.